darrenstarr/VtNetCore/README.md

 ## Progress

+### 24-March-2018

+Well, I've been working on integrating [Nil.js](https://github.com/nilproject/NiL.JS) as a scripting engine to for the project and have run into complications due to things being hairy as always when working with multithreaded environments and scripting engines (that also happen to be commented in Russian).
+The Nil.js engine is quite lovely though and I've been able to spawn multiple terminals and control them using JavaScript async from within the engine.

+There has been some considerable progress on the VtNetCore in the sense that thanks to [Dan Walmsley](https://github.com/danwalmsley) from the
+[AvalonStudio Project](https://github.com/VitalElement/AvalonStudio) getting involved.
+He has integrated the engine with his IDE and has been giving excellent changes, bug reports and feedback.

+So far, I have implemented the Windows UWP version and also the Mac Cocoa version and Dan has implemented the Avalon Studio version.
+So at this time, VtNetCore should be operational on most major platforms.
+I've also been looking at the possibility of native ports to Android and GTK as porting doesn't really take more than a few hours.

+At this time, the control is reaching a pretty impressive level of compatibility.
+I don't think I'm anywhere near XTerm and possibly libvterm, but VTNetCore is certain further along than Putty at the moment.
+I have one really naughty looking bug associated with scrolling in Nano that I need to look into, but otherwise it's pretty far along.
+I would easily refer to it as almost ready for production and I'm sure Dan will provide a lot of feedback over time which will help me along.

+I've been asked for pictures of what VtNetCore looks like.
+This is obviously useful since people don't like investing time into using libraries unless there is some evidence that they are worth the effort.
+Once I fix the Nano thing, I'll put some work into making some pretty pictures and putting them online.

 ### 08-March-2018

 So, thanks again to [Paul "LeoNerd" Evans](https://launchpad.net/~leonerd) libvterm unit tests which I've spent much time porting to C# and into